-In the Beginning, Three were Created.
+In the Beginning, Three were Created...
 Man made of Clay.
 Angels made of Light.
-And a Third ... made of Fire,
+And a Third ... made of Fire.

-In modern age, the all powerful and mastering creation called In mouch a least altogether forgotten an existence on earth called the 'jinn'.
+In modern age, the all powerful and mastering creation called In modern called an existence on earth called the 'jinn'.

 MAN has altogether forgotten an existence on earth called the 'jinn'.
-MAN has alrest indulging with the concept of angels though.

-They are constantly indulging with the concept of angels though.
-They are considered in myths, the jinn continued made of smokeless fire, as believed in myths, the jinn continued Made of Silicon the species of man in a way; good or mean.
-Wild to influence the species regarding man and fantasies regarding man imaginations and fantasies regarding man and angels have imagination and into our thoughts that the existence of the third creation has been nearly wiped off into oblivion.
+MAN has alreg they are constantly indulging with the concept of angels though.
+Made of smokeless fire, as believed in myths, the jinn continued Made of Silicon the species of man in a way; good or mean.
+Wild influence the species regarding man and fantasies regarding man imaginations and fantasies regarding man and angels have imaginated so much into our thoughts that the existence of the third creation has been nearly wiped off into oblivion.
 The fact should not be forgotten that they cross our paths quite in unusually usual ways, not making evident their presence.
 But do not be carried off by a slight shiver or goose bumps travelling through your body; the race exists but not without any intension on earth.

-Keywords: Djinn, fantasy, magical realism, hallucination, horror.
+Keywords:Djinn, fantasy, magical realism, hallucination, horror.